colouring-cities/colouring-core/docs/configuring-colouring-cities.md

 **NOTE: Any additional project specific text strings and parameters should be added to this file and the JSON file.**

-*REQUEST: If you find any Colouring London-specific text or values, please report them or create a pull request to move them into the configuration framework.*
+*REQUEST: If you find any London-specific text or values, please report them or create a pull request to move them into the configuration framework.*